Habs-Gliders-VEX/.github/README.md

 ![Worlds](https://img.shields.io/badge/Worlds%202026-St.%20Louis%2C%20Missouri-blueviolet)
 ![Award](https://img.shields.io/badge/Judges%20Award-Winner-yellow)

 Official season repository for **HABS Gliders 34071B** — a mixed Year 10 team from Haberdashers' Boys' and Girls' School, competing in the VEX Robotics Pushback 2025/26 season.
-This is the first season the two schools have competed together as a joint team, and the first time either school has qualified for the **VEX Robotics World Championship**, held in St. Louis, Missouri on April 25th, 2026.
+This is the first season the two schools have competed together as a joint team, and the first time a mixed Habs Elstree team has qualified for the **VEX Robotics World Championship**, held in St. Louis, Missouri on April 25th, 2026.

 🌐 **Team Website:** [habs-gliders-34071b.vercel.app](https://habs-gliders-34071b.vercel.app)